 If you’re making a redesign or temporarily closing your business, you may need to navigate to this setting and hide your site from indexing.

-After making your website visible or invisible in search engines, rest assured that these were applied by using the Google operator site: yourwebsite.domain.
+After making your website visible or invisible in search engines, rest assured that these settings were applied by using the Google operator site: yourwebsite.domain.

 Need more guidance?
 Check this guide on hiding a website in search engines.